Tupoumoheofo: Ascension to Tu'i Kanokupolu

-Around 1791, the 11th Kanokupolu, Mulikiha’ame’a, gave up his title rather quickly after attaining it.
+Around 1791, the 11th Tu'i Kanokupolu, Mulikiha’ame’a, gave up his title rather quickly after attaining it.
 Some surmise that either he lost influence, he obtained a different title, that Mumui and Tuku’aho forced him out, or that Tupoumoheofo herself instigated the change.
-Though the next Kanokupolu would be officially voted on by the Ha’a Ngata chiefs, ancestral protectors of the Kanokupolu line in Hihifo, Tongatapu, the decision was really Tupoumoheofo’s because of her rank.
+Though the next Tu'i Kanokupolu would be officially voted on by the Ha’a Ngata chiefs, ancestral protectors of the Tu'i Kanokupolu line in Hihifo, Tongatapu, the decision was really Tupoumoheofo’s because of her rank.

 Mumui, a powerful elder chief on Tongatapu, expected to receive the title.
-He shared ancestry with Tupoumoheofo through Ma’afu’out’itonga, the sixth Kanokupolu, but his was of a lesser line.
+He shared ancestry with Tupoumoheofo through Ma’afu’out’itonga, the sixth Tu'i Kanokupolu, but his was of a lesser line.
 Tuku’aho, Mumui’s politically ambitious son and then governor of ‘Eua, strongly supported his father’s claim with hopes of securing power for their line.

-Tupoumoheofo, however, did the unexpected by naming herself as Kanokupolu.
+Tupoumoheofo, however, did the unexpected by naming herself as Tu'i Kanokupolu.
 She, “went to Hihifo, put a ta’ovala mat about her waist, and sat with her back to the koka tree beneath which the installation of the Tu’i Kanokupolu took place.
 Then she came back and declared herself Tu’i Kanokupolu.”

 This appropriateness of ascension is controversial among historians.
 Early European missionaries in Tonga labeled her act as, “subversive”, “tyrannical”, “odious in the extreme” and an anthropologist has considered it “unrightful" More recent scholarship has suggested that her action was not actually without historical precedent and was “positively in line with her traditional position and rank.”
-Tupoumoheofo did have the immediate the support of many chiefs.
+Tupoumoheofo did have the immediate support of many chiefs.

 War with Tuku’aho

-Incensed by Tupoumoheofo taking the title of Tu’i Kanokupolu instead of giving it to his own father, Mumui, Tuku’aho denounced Tupoumoheofo and seized some her estates.
+Incensed by Tupoumoheofo taking the title of Tu’i Kanokupolu instead of giving it to his own father, Mumui, Tuku’aho denounced Tupoumoheofo and seized some of her estates.
 She refused to step down, reminding him that he was of a lower rank than she was.
 She threatened his life if he continued his insubordination.
-In 1793 he invaded Tongatapu with an army and defeated her, though the Tongatapu chiefs guaranteed her safety because, “she was the daughter of a Tamaha” and allowed her into exile in Vava’u.
+In 1793 he invaded Tongatapu with an army and defeated her, though the Tongatapu chiefs guaranteed her safety because, “she was the daughter of a Tamahā” and allowed her into exile in Vava’u.

 Tupoumoheofo soon raised a new army and attacked Tongatapu but was again unsuccessful.
 “This time she was pursued to Ha’apai, where her army was trapped on the island of Ha’ano [sic] and slaughtered.
 Its bones were still easily visible in great number half a century later.”
 As victor in the brief war, Tuku’aho appointed his father Tu’i Kanokupolu.

-Tupoumoheofo spent the remainder of her days in Vava’u under the safety of the Ulukalala family, which was at odds with Tuku’aho and Mumui.
-It was Finau Ulukalala II and his relative Toupouniua who assassinated Tuku’aho in 1799.
-William Mariner, a British sailor taken in by Finau Ulukalala from 1806 to 1810, writes that the assassination was done at the insistence of Tupoumoheofo to avenge her earlier defeat.
+Tupoumoheofo spent the remainder of her days in Vava’u under the safety of the 'Ulukalala family, which was at odds with Tuku’aho and Mumui.
+It was Finau 'Ulukalala II and his relative Tupouniua who assassinated Tuku’aho in 1799.
+William Mariner, a British sailor taken in by Finau 'Ulukalala from 1806 to 1810, writes that the assassination was done at the insistence of Tupoumoheofo to avenge her earlier defeat.